-Employers will set their own entry requirements in order to start on this apprenticeship.
-There is a requirement to have literacy & numeracy skills equivalent to GCSE at grade D (or Level 4) or Level 1 Functional Skills in English and Maths.
+Employers will set their own entry requirements in order to start this apprenticeship.
+There is a requirement to have literacy and numeracy skills equivalent to GCSE at grade D/3 or Level 1 Functional Skills in English and maths.

-Based on the entry requirements the minimum duration for this apprenticeship is 12 months.
+Based on the entry requirements the minimum duration of this apprenticeship is one year.